-What We Like: Finely minces; comfortable anti-slip handle; comes with a garlic peeler tube and a cleaning brush
+What We Love: Finely minces; comfortable anti-slip handle; comes with a garlic peeler tube and a cleaning brush

-What We Don't Like: Requires a cutting board; can only cut one peeled clove at a time
+What We Don't Love: Requires a cutting board; can only cut one peeled clove at a time

 Unlike the other presses on this list, our top ergonomic pic works as a rocker, rather than a traditional flip-press.
 If you’re looking for the most comfortable press, this rocker-style gadget is designed to meet the natural contours of your hands.
 It’s even more straightforward to use, though you do need a cutting surface, which isn’t necessary for the hand-held presses.